juliendelplanque/SFDiff/README.md

 # SFDiff
+This project provides
-This project is an implementation of the Similarity Flooding algorithm as defined by Sergey Melnik, Hector Garcia-Molina, and Erhard Rahm in 'Similarity flooding: A versatile graph matching algorithm and its application to schema matching' and in the technical report associated.
+- An implementation of the Similarity Flooding algorithm as defined by Sergey Melnik, Hector Garcia-Molina, and Erhard Rahm in 'Similarity flooding: A versatile graph matching algorithm and its application to schema matching' and in the technical report associated.
+- The implementation of SFDiff, an algorithm based on the Similarity Flooding algorithm to compute the difference between two FAMIX models.
+This implementation comes with some optimizations allowing to process bigger models.

 The implementation has been realised in [Pharo](http://pharo.org/) 6, more specifically, inside the [Moose](http://www.moosetechnology.org) 6.1 environment.